 Vijayalakshmi also provides violin accompaniment to other well-known vocalists and musicians – Smt.
 Aruna Sairam, Smt.
 Sudha Raghunathan, Sri T. V. Gopalakrishnan, Sri O. S. Thiagarajan, Sri Vijay Siva and Sri Chitravina Ravikiran, Malladi Brothers, to name a few – complementing their potential and enhancing the overall musical experience with her masterly accompaniment.

-Daughter and disciple of legendary maestro, Padma Bhushan, Sri Lalgudi G Jayaraman, Vijayalakshmi’s foray into the world of music was but natural.
+Daughter and disciple of the legendary maestro, Padma Bhushan, Sri Lalgudi G Jayaraman, Vijayalakshmi’s foray into the world of music was but natural.
 Born into a household steeped in music and growing up with it as her constant companion,Vijayalakshmi gravitated towards music, showing both promise and potential even as a toddler.
 When she turned five, her father, a guru par excellence, became her teacher, initiating her into the world of the violin and allowing her to discover the world of music that he had so inimitably made his own.
 At thirteen, she made her formal stage debut.
-Slowly but steadily, one performance after another lead to her blooming as a performance artiste.
-As she stepped out of her teens, Vijayalakshmi came into her own, unfurling to the world an artiste who could perform solo, collaborate and share stage space with the menfolk in her home.
-Quiet and dignified, her music sparkled with a style and character of its own – rooted and resilient, free-flowing and flexible, a coming together of emotions with an abundance of empathy.
+Slowly but steadily, one performance after another led to her blooming as a performing artiste.
+As she stepped out of her teens, Vijayalakshmi unfurled into the world an artiste who could perform solo, collaborate and share stage space with the menfolk in her home.
+Quiet and dignified, her music sparkled with a style and character of its own – rooted and resilient, free-flowing and flexible, a graceful blend of emotions and empathy in abundance.

 In the mid ‘80s, a 30-city tour around North America set off her soulful journey as a performing artiste.
-There has been no looking back since.
-With a slew of performances – solos, trios and duets – under her belt, Vijayalakshmi, who holds a Bachelor’s degree in English Literature and a Diploma in Music, is counted as a torchbearer of the Lalgudibani, taking tradition forward without ever compromising its core.
+With a slew of performances – solos, trios and duets.
+Vijayalakshmi, who holds a Bachelor’s degree in English Literature and a Diploma in Music, is regarded as a torchbearer of the Lalgudi bani, taking tradition forward, without ever compromising its core.

-Vijayalakshmi’s vocal performances are perhaps the most authentic vocal representation of the Lalgudibani.
-She has released a host of vocal albums as a vocalist.
-She has sung in the movie ‘Sringaram’ to which her legendary father scored music.
+Vijayalakshmi’s vocal performances are perhaps the most authentic vocal representation of the Lalgudi bani.
+She has released a host of albums as a vocalist.
+She has sung in the movie ‘Sringaram’, to for which her legendary father scored music.

-Her music has won her awards and accolades aplenty – Yuva Kala Bharathifrom Bharat Kalachar, Chennai; Sangeetha Kalasagara from Kalasagaram, Hyderabad; Sangeetha Choodamani from Sri Krishna GanaSabha, Chennai; Tantri Nada Mani from his Holiness
+Her music has won her awards and accolades aplenty – Yuva Kala Bharathi from Bharat Kalachar, Chennai; Sangeetha Kalasagara from Kalasagaram, Hyderabad; Sangeetha Choodamani from Sri Krishna GanaSabha, Chennai; Tantri Nada Mani from his Holiness Swami Jayendra Saraswathi of